 What makes a good designer?
-Well, of course you have to be creative, understand how to solve problems in unconventional ways, and do it all within budget.
+Well, of course, you have to be creative, understand how to solve problems in unconventional ways, and do it all within budget.
 But wait, there's more to it than being super creative and solving problems.
 You must be able to make others understand how your design vision solves their problems.

 Why is communication important to design?

 Design is all about communication.
-It is the heart and soul of design and the total object of design is to communicate in some form, shape or fashion.
+It is the heart and soul of design and the total object of design is to communicate in some form, shape, or fashion.
 As designers, we are the ultimate visual or experience sales machine.
 Communication is bound to a strong experience or visual language that gives it context.
 The very letters that you are reading are small individual logos that we call letters and numbers.
 To be a great designer is to be a great communicator.
 Now some might not accept what you have to say, but there are ways to ensure that your message is heard and felt respectfully

-Who should communicate to clients?
+Who should communicate with clients?

 Design is a team sport because so many people are affected and have a stake in the game.
 Clients have goals they want to see come alive inside the design, your business has goals they want to see proliferate inside the designs and you have, secretly, goals that you want to see play out inside your designs as well.
 This leaves everyone feeling that they have something to say and you end up, at best, with a group of silent and not so silent partners all trying to write their message into your new visual language.